-STEP 1: Is this a NEW registration or CHANGE to an existing r egistration (check one)?
-NEW REGISTRATION CHANGE to EXISTING REGISTRATION - complete the ENTIRE form and □ Name/DBA □ Address □ Contact Information □ Email □ Payment Options Direct Deposit Additional information If you know your Statewide Vendor Number, enter it here: STEP 2: Enter information about the payee and contact person Legal Name of Payee as it appears on federal tax forms (see W-9) SSN OR EIN Business Name, if different from Legal Name above - e.g. Doing Business As (DBA) Name Contact Person Contact Telephone Number Mailing Address ( ) - City, ST and Zip Code Contact Fax Number Email to receive Statewide Vendor Number and payment notifications Agy#/Qwner-Int./System/Identifier STATE USE ONLY.
-Type of Business STEP 3: Select Payment Option: Direct Deposit to bank (recommended) or Check in US mail (terminates any previous banking information on file) STEP 4: For Direct Deposit, complete all fields below and sign I, M. Wired 1234 Anywhere Avenue Anyville, Anystate 56789 Financial Institution Name - must be a US institution Financial Institution Phone Name - must be a US institution Financial Institution Phone Name - must be a US institution Financial Institution Fi par to the opera or Any peers USA weathers USA Routing Number - see example at right Account Number - see example in addition to providing your banking information on this form, you may also attach a voided check. ole at right [:044008804]: 960130629 Account Type: Checking or Savings (Checking will be used if neither box is marked.) in addition to providing number account runbing in the count of the count of the count of the count number (nine dibits) (on a vary in lene Authorization for Direct Deposit: I hereby authorize and request Consolidated Technology Services (CTS) and the Office of the State Treasu- payments to the account indicated above, and the financial institution named above is authorized to cree National Automated Clearing House Association (NaCAH) rules with regard to these entries.
+STEP 1: Is this a NEW registration or CHANGE to an existing r egistration (check one)? ☐ NEW REGISTRATION CHANGE to EXISTING REGISTRATION - complete the ENTIRE form and i check below what is updated: □ Name/DBA □ Address □ Contact Information □ Email □ Payment Options Direct Deposit Additional Information If you know your Statewide Vendor Number, enter it here: STEP 2: Enter information about the payee and contact person 7 Legal Name of Payee as it appears on federal tax forms (see W-9) SSN OR EIN 2 Business Name, if different from Legal Name above - e.g. Doing Business As (DBA) Name Contact Person () - Ext.
+Mailing Address Contact Telephone Number () - City, ST and Zip Code Contact Fax Number Email to receive Statewide Vendor Number and payment notifications Agy#/Qwner-Int./System/Identifier STATE USE ONL Type of Business Type of Submidos STEP 3: Select Payment Option: Direct Deposit to bank (recommended) or Check in US mail (terminates any p revious banking information on file) STEP 4: For Direct Deposit, complete all fields below and sign I. M. Wired S17-27-104Direct D400Stracomplete Situations Situation Strategy 1234 Anywhere Avenue Anywille, Anywhite 56789 () - PAY TO THE CADES OF Financial Institution Name - must be a US institution Financial Institution Phone N umber Assylbands USA Respublies, USA Routing Number - see example at right Account Number - see example nie at right Routing Number - see example at right Account Number - see example in addition to providing your banking information on this form, you may also attach a voided check.
+1:04400880415 760390629 Account Type: Checking or Savings (Checking will be used if neither box is market ed.) routing number account number (nine digits) (can vary in length) Authorization for Direct Deposit: (mo agray (con ray) in to gary I hereby authorize and request Consolidated Technology Services (CTS) and the Office of the State Treasu- payments to the account indicated above, and the financial institution named above is authorized to cree National Automated Clearing House Association (NACHA) rules with regard to these entries.
 Pursuan initiate a reversing entry to recall a duplicate or erroneous entry that they previously initiated.
 I underst will notify this office of the error and the reason for the reversal.
-This authority will continue until such opportunity to act upon written request to terminate or change the direct deposit service initiated herein. to the NACHA rules, CTS and OST may and that, if a reversal action is required, CTS Authorized Representative (Please Print) Title SIGNATURE of Authorized Representative Date
+This authority will continue until such opportunity to act upon written request to terminate or change the direct deposit service initiated herein. dit such account.
+I agree to abide by the the to the NACHA rules, CTS and OST may and that, if a reversal action is required, CTS thime CTS and OST have had a reasonable Authorized Representative (Please Print) Title